wavemaker/docs/learn/app-development/deployment/app-integration-with-aws-cdn.md

 ## WaveMaker App Build Process for CDN support

-- WaveMaker app is consiting of frontend artifacts (html,css,js,images etc) and backend artififacts (Java Classes).
+- WaveMaker app is consisting of frontend artifacts (HTML,CSS,js,images etc) and backend artifacts (Java Classes).
 The following approach helps you in generating separate artifacts for a WaveMaker application.
-The frontend artifact (static content) can be uploaded to Cloudfront for CDN and backend can be deployed to any web server.
+The frontend artifact (static content) can be uploaded to Cloudfront for CDN and the backend can be deployed to any web server.
-- To generate two different artifacts from WaveMaker application use below command.
+- To generate two different artifacts from the WaveMaker application use the below command.
 This command takes CDN_URL as input.
 Configure your CDN before executing this command.
 - Refer [WaveMaker app build with maven](/learn/app-development/deployment/building-with-maven) for more details on WaveMaker app building.

 ```shell